RobTillaart/MCP4261/README.md

 ### Terminal Control register (TCON)

-Needs more investigation how this works.
+Needs more investigation how this works in detail.

 To connect and disconnect the A, B and Wiper from the internal resistor array.
 See datasheet form details.